science calculator

 What if I have weight instead of density?

-Units cancel as long as both inputs use the same unit (g/cm³, kg/m³, etc.).
+Units cancel as long as both sample and reference densities use the same unit (g/cm³, kg/m³, lb/ft³, etc.).
+If you mix units, the ratio will be incorrect, so always convert to matching units first.

-Can I convert SG to Brix or Plato?
+Can I convert SG to Brix, Plato, or concentration?

 Related calculators